forest-implementation/ml-forest/README.md

 # Ml::Forest

-Ml forest is the standalone implementation of forest.
+Ml forest is the standalone implementation of [Isolation Forest](https://ieeexplore.ieee.org/abstract/document/4781136) by Liu et al.

-To work properly, a service needs to be introduced (see https://github.com/forest-implementation/ml-service-sort)
+To work properly, a service needs to be introduced (see https://github.com/forest-implementation/ml-service-sort).

+This repository comes with the mocked service interface to reference the methods needed.

 ## Installation